-Ten organizations have each received $25,000 grants to learn how to apply design thinking to reimagine how they might address the needs of older adults and caregivers in western and central New York.
+Ten organizations have each received $25,000 grants to learn how to apply design thinking to re-imagine how they might address the needs of older adults and caregivers in western and central New York.
 The funding is part of Aging by Design, a four-year initiative developed by the Health Foundation for Western and Central New York to improve the health of older adults.

-By using Design Thinking, Aging by Design uses an approach to problem solving that puts the needs of older adults and the problems they may be experiencing at the core.
+By using Design Thinking, Aging by Design uses an approach to problem solving that puts the needs of older adults and the problems they are experiencing at the core.
 The process brings older adults, informal caregivers and community-based providers together to identify issues, generate ideas and implement solutions to address triggers of decline.
 Triggers of decline precipitate a decline in physical, cognitive or mental health for otherwise healthy older adults living in the community.
 By using this person-centered approach, it ensures that older adults and caregivers are key partners and contributors in this initiative.

 The four central New York and six western New York organizations selected for the project planning phase of Aging by Design are: